Trade Forex Trading

 forex is the buying of one currency for another.
 In other words it is the simultaneous buying of one currency and selling of another in the form of a quote that is comprised of Base Currency and Variable Currency.
 In order to trade Forex, a trader must learn how to read a Forex quote - Base Currency and Variable Currency.
 A quote is marked in terms of decimals example, EURUSD: 1.2345 - that is Base Currency and Variable Currency

 A quote represents the exchange rate between two currencies; Base Currency and Variable Currency referred to as currency pairs.
 Currencies in the forex market are traded in the form of Base Currency and Variable Currency pairs, for example EURUSD, GBPUSD, USDCHF and USDJPY.
-The first one is known as the Base currency while the second is known as the Quote currency.
+The first one is referred to as the Base currency while the second is known as the Quote currency.

 Example of EURUSD - Base Currency and Variable Currency